-Status: This bill is on third reading in the Assembly.
+Status: This bill is enrolled and is awaiting a decision by the Governor.

 BOARD-SUPPORTED LEGISLATION

 1. AB 941 (Waldron) Controlled Substances: Psychedelic-Assisted Therapy

 This bill proposed creating a workgroup to study and make recommendations to establish a framework for the therapeutic use of certain psychedelic plants and fungi.
 Once this framework is enacted via the Legislature, it permits the use of specified substances to be used for psychedelic-assisted therapy.